AnghelLeonard/Hibernate-SpringBoot/HibernateSpringBootManyToManySetAndOrderBy/README.md

 **[Fetch @ManyToMany Association Via Ordered Set](https://github.com/AnghelLeonard/Hibernate-SpringBoot/tree/master/HibernateSpringBootManyToManySetAndOrderBy)**

 **Description:** In case of `@ManyToMany` association, we always should rely on `Set` (not on `List`) for mapping the child entities as a collection.
 Why?
 Well, please see [Prefer Set Instead of List in @ManyToMany Relationships](https://github.com/AnghelLeonard/Hibernate-SpringBoot/tree/master/HibernateSpringBootManyToManyBidirectionalListVsSet).
-But, is well-known that `Set` doesn't preserve the order of elements.
-This application relies in `@OrderBy` for sorting the result set in memory (`HashSet`), after feching it from the database.
+But, is well-known that `HashSet` doesn't preserve the order of elements.
+This application relies in `@OrderBy` for sorting the result set in memory, after feching it from the database.

 **Key points:**\
      - sorting the result set in memory can be done via `@OrderBy`\